bitlater/bitlater.github.io/_pages/about.md

 My areas of interest are machine and deep learning, data analysis.
 During the PhD I do research in uplift prediction and counterfactual learning for digital advertising.
 Previously I also worked on applications of machine and deep learning approaches for problems on natural language processing (text classification) and computer vision (style transfer, image segmentation).

-Here I blog about curious things I encounter while reading books or while on the internet.
+Here I blog about curious things I encounter while reading papers, books or while on the internet.
 These are things mostly related to the topics mentioned above.